Preventing family violence

 Their experiences may include:

-Together We Can is a no logo - no ego, whole of community initiative, resourced by Council, that aims to stop, prevent and end family violence in Cardinia Shire.
+Together We Can is a whole of community initiative, supported by Council, that aims to stop, prevent and end family violence in Cardinia Shire.

 The whole community needs to be involved to prevent family violence and support those impacted, especially children and young people.